New Chief

 Abdominal cancer doesn’t wait.
 Neither should you.
-That’s why Hollings is implementing a next-day access program for patients diagnosed with stomach cancer, small intestine cancer and hepato-pancreato-biliary (HPB) cancers, like liver cancer and pancreatic cancer.
+That’s why Hollings is implementing a next-day access program for patients newly diagnosed with non-metastatic stomach cancer, small intestine cancer and hepato-pancreato-biliary (HPB) cancers, like liver cancer and pancreatic cancer.

 There are no standard screening tests for these cancers.
 Symptoms may be minor at first or they may appear to be caused by other, more common conditions.
 Because of this, these cancers are often diagnosed after they have spread beyond the original site – making quick medical action all the more important.

-a smiling woman talks with an abdominal cancer surgeonUnder our Next-Day Access program, people with a diagnosis of non-metastatic liver cancer, pancreatic cancer, bile duct cancer, gallbladder cancer, stomach cancer or small intestine cancer can call 843-985-PANC (7262).
+Under our Next-Day Access program, people with a new diagnosis of non-metastatic liver cancer, pancreatic cancer, bile duct cancer, gallbladder cancer, stomach cancer or small intestine cancer can call 843-985-PANC (7262).

 A nurse coordinator will review your information to ensure that your case is appropriate for the next-day program and schedule an appointment.
 Most patients can be seen the next business day.

 At your initial appointment, you’ll be seen by an advanced practice provider who will perform an initial physical exam and discuss your medical history.
 You will also meet with a board-certified surgeon who specializes in treating these cancers.
 The surgeon will answer any questions that you have and outline a plan of action.
+Learn more about our team of surgeons.

 Our mission is to begin treatment as soon as possible.
 A follow-up appointment will be set within about a week of your first appointment.
 In between these appointments, our physicians will be reviewing your case at the Gastrointestinal Cancer Tumor Board, a group that includes medical oncologists, surgical oncologists, radiation oncologists, radiologists, pathologists and members of the Clinical Trials Office.
 Together, these specialists pool their expertise to ensure that you have a care plan tailored to your needs and the option to participate in clinical trials, when appropriate.